Navezjt/was-node-suite-comfyui/README.md

 # Important Updates

+- **12/15/2023** WAS-NS is not under active development.
+I do not have the time and have other obligations.
+Feel free to fork and continue the project.
+I will approve appropriate and beneficial PRs.
 - **[Updated 10/8/2023]** BLIP is now a shipped module of WAS-NS and no longer requires the BLIP Repo
  - **[Updated 5/29/2023]** `ASCII` **is deprecated**.
 The new preferred method of text node output is `STRING`.
 This is a change from `ASCII` so that it is more clear what data is being passed.
    - The `was_suite_config.json` will automatically set `use_legacy_ascii_text` to `false`.